-- The continual decrease in total accident figures over the past four years, with the largest causes of accidents being manual handling and slips, trips / falls related. - Over the past six months, there has been targeted awareness raising to the Refuse and Cleansing team regarding manual handling and slips, trips and falls.
-It is pleasing to see only two slip/trip/fall related accidents over this six months period.
+- Following a continual decreases in total accident figures over the past four years, the total of 29 accidents remains the same as the previous year total.
+The largest causes of accidents were manual handling and "injuries not classified by kind" e.g. boiling water and cuts to fingers etc related. - Over the past year there has been targeted awareness rising in particular to the Refuse and Cleansing team, regarding manual handling and slips, trips and falls.
+It is pleasing to see only three slip/trip/fall related accidents over the year.